SebastianCallh/STSlib.jl/README.md

 [![Coverage](https://codecov.io/gh/SebastianCallh/STSlib.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/SebastianCallh/STSlib.jl)

-STSlib.jl provides primitives for constructing structural time series models (STSs).
+STSlib.jl is a library for structural time series (STS) primitives.
 An STS is a model in which we can encode prior information, such as trends and seasonality, which can then be projected into the future to make forecasts.
 In a nutshell, this package contains functionality